My wife dropped a suggestion at dinner.

 The IKEA Store Experience.

-An unaccompanied male in good health can make it through an IKEA store in less than two hours.
-I estimated our adventure would last under three hours because she said all she wanted was a reading lamp.
-I should have known better.
+An unaccompanied adult in good health can sprint through an IKEA store in less than two hours.
+I estimated our adventure would take at least eight hours because all she said she wanted was a reading lamp.

-What I should have asked at diner was, “Why IKEA?”
+What I should have asked at dinner was, “Why IKEA?”